anoma/nspec/docs/tutorial/engines/index.juvix.md

     In the case where there is at most one action enabled, guards encode the pre-conditions of an action.

-??? note "Action ≈ event (actor model, event structures) + duration"
+??? note "Action: Event (Actor Model, Event Structures) Plus Duration"

     Performing an action
-    corresponds to an event in the sense of the actor model theory.
+    corresponds to an event in the sense of the actor-like model theories.
-    We say that actions are _triggered_
-    by the arrival of a new message or the notification about elapsed timers[^3];
+    We say that actions can be _triggered_ by the arrival of a new message or the notification about elapsed timers[^3];
     performing an action has possibly several effects